EddieCodeHub/Rock-Paper-Scissors-Lizard-Spock/README.md

 - I also would have liked to remove the functionality of the buttons once the game had ended, then forcing the player to restart, but i also ran out of time trying to impliment this.

 ## Testing

+### Feature Tests

+- I have tested that all features of this page work and dont break

 ### Fixed Bugs